perilsensitive/cxnes/README.md

 Portable Mode (Windows only)
 ----------------------------
-The Windows build of cxNES stores all user data (save files, state files, cheats, etc.) in %APPDATA%\cxnes\cxnes by default.
+The Windows build of cxNES stores all user data (save files, state files, cheats, etc.) in %APPDATA%\cxnes by default.
 To run cxNES as a portable app so that user data is stored in the same folder as cxNES itself, you can enable portable mode.
 This can be done by passing '--portable' on the cxNES command line, but this will only enable portable mode until you exit cxNES.
 To make cxNES always use portable